FlohGro-dev/Craftist/README.md

 - **fixed:** creating tasks features now respect link settings
 - **new:** option to import tasks after the current selected block (enabled by default)
 - **new:** option to set due dates for exported tasks to date of the daily notes (enabled by default)
+- **change:** craftdocs://open[..] urls (resulting from crosslinking) will be stripped from task contents since they don't work and just produce clutter.

 ### v0.5